Code-Institute-Submissions/SOMM/README.md

 #### validaters
 I used W3C mark up and css validaters to test each page of the website.

-intially i used these validaters once i had completeted the index.html page to ensure i wasnt making any big errors the results showed two errors and several warnings
+Intially i used these validaters once i had completeted the index.html page to ensure i wasnt making any big errors the results showed two errors and several warnings

-**.1** error with the width and height properties of the google maps iframe
+**.1** Error with the width and height properties of the google maps iframe

-**.2**  an error for using the incorrect < h > tag for the title of the social media icons.
+**.2**  An error for using the incorrect < h > tag for the title of the social media icons.

 These errors where fix by changing the < h > tag and by moving the width and height propertys to the style attribute.

 **warnings**
-intially i had several warnings due to my comments not having equal hyphens but this was an easy fix.
+Intially i had several warnings due to my comments not having equal hyphens but this was an easy fix.

 The final testing of my html files showed no errors or warnings.